-Use content, along with tasks and notifications, to manage all of your marketing projects or events.
-After you manage the types of content that appear on your calendar, schedule your project by creating content.
+Use projects, along with tasks and notifications, to manage all of your marketing projects or events.
+After you manage the types of projects that appear on your calendar, schedule your first project.

 - Create All Projects in CoSchedule